tarantool/doc/doc/getting_started/getting_started_go.rst

 Feature comparison
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two more connectors from open-source community available:
+There are two more connectors from the open-source community available:
 `viciious/go-tarantool <https://github.com/viciious/go-tarantool>`_ and
 `FZambia/tarantool <https://github.com/FZambia/tarantool>`_.